iashraful/blog.ashraful.dev/src/docs/fast-drf/README.md

 # Fast DRF (Fast Django REST Framework)

+## Why Fast DRF?
+Fast DRF(Django REST Framework) is for making REST API development quicker/faster with awesomeness of Django.
+It will help you to write less code and develop API fastest as you can.
+Also you can override everthing(queryset, view class, serializer, etc) you want.

+## How it works?
+It has a plain and simple architecture.
+It brings your configuration and create a runtime serializer and a runtime viewset.
+So, there is no option to slow down your API.
+It's similar as native rest framework.

+**Procedure of execution**
+* Locate the enabled apps from settings.
+If not read all the apps from installed apps.(I always recommend to keep **ENABLED_APPS** in settings)
+* Read configurastion from each model.
+* Create a runtime serializer and runtime view.
+* Read REST framework configuration from settings.py and put them in viewset class.
+For example, You may have Custom Pagination class, Default Permission class like **IsAuthenticated** etc...
+* Bind into urls.
+It's has a own router and the router return urlpatterns in a list.

 ## Installation
 * Install from pypy
 ```bash
 pip install fast-drf
 ```

 * Edit your `settings.py` and add the following lines,
 ```python
 FAST_API_ENABLED_APPS = {